 Applicants eliminated from consideration during the initial evaluation will be notified in accordance with APPIC policies.

-Candidates who pass the initial evaluation will be invited to an in-person interview with a Consortium Agency Training Director.
+Candidates who pass the initial evaluation will be invited to an in-person or virtual interview with a Consortium Agency Training Director.
 Under special circumstances, a telephone interview may be permitted.

-Once an intern is matched to a Consortium agency, he/she will be notified by the AAPIC matching service.
-Within 72 hours thereafter, the intern will receive an official follow-up letter from the Consortium agency with which he/she has been placed.
+Once an intern is matched to a Consortium agency, they will be notified by the AAPIC matching service.
+Within 72 hours thereafter, the intern will receive an official follow-up letter from the Consortium agency with which they have been placed.

 The CPIC internship begins on the last Friday in July with a luncheon that serves as an orientation for incoming interns and a farewell to the outgoing interns.